Earn SEUs for your CSP®

 - Presenting, coaching, and attending sessions all count as SEU-eligible activities.

-- Please verify past Scrum Alliance-affiliated events at our website: http://www.scrumalliance.org/courses-events/events.
+- Please verify past Scrum Alliance-affiliated events on our website: http://www.scrumalliance.org/courses-events/events.

 - Please verify Scrum Alliance-endorsed user groups at http://www.scrumalliance.org/community/user-groups.